asidberry/System-Audit.md/README.md

 **Concrete Example:**

-- Windows: The Administrator creates security groups that define read, write, and execute permissions to users.
-Windows will enforce these permissions by blocking unauthorized access by requiring permission from certain users.
+- Windows: The Administrator sets up security groups that define users’ read, write, and execute permissions.
+Windows enforces these permissions by preventing unauthorized access, requiring approval from the designated user or manager.
+For example, on my work computer, I only have access to applications and information necessary for my job duties.
+If I need additional access to certain files to make edits or write data, I must obtain approval from the manager responsible for those files.
 ---

 ## Section 3: Top Process Analysis & Risk